Maarten van Heemskerck: Parrots

-Heemskerck painted this first altarpiece before he left Haarlem for Italy in 1532.
-It was cut down and sawn in two, and has since been rejoined, but is still short.
-The parrot was at the top.
+Heemskerck painted this diptych before he left Haarlem for Italy in 1532.

 Heemskerck painted this second altarpiece after he returned from Italy in 1538-40 (Musée des Beaux-Arts, Rennes).
 In this painting, the parrot is held by the baby Jesus.

 In his depiction of Saint Luke painting the Virgin, which Heemskerck painted twice for two painter's guilds, there is some confusion in the literature about a parrot.
 In both paintings he painted a parrot, but the parrot in a cage has been sawn off the first painting and is no longer visible.

 Death

 In Amsterdam he made a will, which has been preserved.
 It shows that he had lived long enough and prosperously enough to make a fortune.
 At his death, he left money and land in trust to the orphanage of Haarlem, with interest to be paid yearly to any couple who should be willing to perform the marriage ceremony on the slab of his tomb in the cathedral of Haarlem.
 It was a superstition in Catholic Holland that a marriage so celebrated would secure the peace of the dead within the tomb.